 “Sit down, Captain Baggs,” Superintendent Green said.

 Baggs shuffled into an empty seat in the Precinct 7 conference room.
-All of Green’s retinue were in attendance, plus Mac, Ryan, and Commander Lyle’s son, Robert.
-Baggs looked at the gathering, put his cap on the table, and asked: “What’s on your mind, Superintendent?”
+All of Green’s retinue, Mac, Ryan, and Commander Lyle’s son, Robert, were in attendance.
+Baggs looked at the gathering and put his cap on the table.

+“What’s on your mind, Superintendent?”

 “For starters, how did you get involved in a street fight down the road?”

-“I was across the street, having a smoke before going into work.”
+“I was across the street, having a smoke before going to work.”

 “Tell us what you saw and how you got involved?”

 “Well, I saw three white men jump out of a van and start giving Pastor Montgomery the business.
-Then I observed a white woman joining the fight, so I rushed across the street and handcuffed the first participant that I encountered, which was the white woman.”
+Then I observed a white woman joining the fight, so I rushed across the street and handcuffed the first participant I encountered, the white woman.”

-“The people outside the Precinct building are saying you let the three attackers escape.
+“The people outside the Precinct building say you let the three attackers escape.
 Is that true?”

 “Get serious, Superintendent Green.
 I was a single cop handcuffed to the woman’s left wrist.
 How could I possibly give chase in the circumstances like that?”